akshitagupta04/hardware-design-kicad/Learning-Lab/01-kicad-simple-led-circuit/Readme.md

 ---

 ## Circuit Description
 This is a basic circuit showing how to connect an LED to a power source with a current-limiting resistor.
+The design uses through-hole components.

+- **Power Input:** 9V battery (designed with a two-pin header for a battery clip connection)
+- **Current Limiting Resistor:** 470Ω
+- **LED Indicator:** 2V Red LED

 ---

 ## Tools Used
+- **KiCad:** For schematic capture, PCB layout, and Gerber file generation.

 ---

 ## Design Process
+The board was designed in KiCad following these steps:

+1. **Schematic Capture:**

 ---